truth table

 the terminal goes back to the command line

-• I install the Python packages I gave in the requirements file
+• I install the Python packages that I wrote in the requirements file

 uv add --requirement requirements.txt